Welcome to the Clark County, NV Childhood Lead Surveillance Dashboard

-The Nevada Administrative Code Chapter 441A requires healthcare providers and laboratories to report known lead exposures and elevated blood lead levels to SNHD.
-The purpose of reporting and surveillance of elevated blood lead levels allows SNHD to monitor blood levels throughout Clark County, NV and decrease lead exposures by identifying the source of lead involved, identifying sensitive populations exposed to lead, identifying sensitive occupations in which lead particles may be brought into the home, and educating the community about sources of lead as well as limiting lead exposure.
+The Nevada Administrative Code Chapter 441A requires healthcare providers and laboratories to report known lead exposures and blood lead levels to SNHD.
+The purpose of reporting and surveillance of blood lead levels allows SNHD to monitor blood levels throughout Clark County, NV and decrease lead exposures by identifying the source of lead involved, identifying sensitive populations exposed to lead, identifying sensitive occupations in which lead particles may be brought into the home, and educating the community about sources of lead as well as limiting lead exposure.

 The data available through this application can be used to assess relative testing rates among children <6 years of age by ZIP code throughout Clark County, NV.
 The lead testing rate is an estimated percentage of children <6 years of age living in a given ZIP code who screened for lead compared to the estimated total of children <6 living in the same ZIP code.
 Testing rates with fewer than 12 tests or ZIP codes with populations less than 100 are suppressed based on data suppression rules.
 The lead exposure risk index can be used to assess and identify ZIP codes of high and low risk for lead exposure, based on two well-known identified risk factors; age of housing and percent poverty.
 It is important to note that the lead risk exposure index does not provide us with where lead poisoning is occurring, but what ZIP codes in Clark County, NV have a greater potential for lead exposure based on age of housing and poverty.
 The lead exposure risk does not take into consideration occupation, hobbies, and/or imported goods which may introduce lead particles into a household.

 Using the Dashboard

 For optimal compatability, please use the Chrome or Firefox Web Browsers.